jdunic/Intro-To-Practical-Computing-R/pages/01_introduction_to_git.md

 # nothing to commit (create/copy files and use "git add" to track)
 ~~~

 Git is telling us that there is nothing to keep track of yet.

+#### Your first commit
-For now, let's create an empty text file called hello_world.txt.
+Let's create an empty text file called storytime.txt.
 You can do this through the command line as I will do, or you can save a text file into your directory.
 ~~~
-touch hello_world.md
+touch storytime.md
 ~~~

 Go back and check out git status